Kernix13/beginner-git-commands/README.md

 | checkout -b new_branch | Creates then switches to new_branch |
 | merge new_branch      | Merges the branch into whatever branch you are currently in |

-More commonly you will push the changes to GitHub then make a PR (pull request) if you are contributing. **So make sure you switch from main/master to your branch**.
-For a new branch, git push won't work because git doesn't know what branch you are pushing to, so run:
+More commonly you will push the changes to GitHub then make a PR (pull request) if you are contributing. **So make sure you switch from main/master to your branch before doing that!**.

+For a new branch, `git push` won't work because git doesn't know what branch you are pushing to, so run:

 ```
 git push --set-upstream origin branch_name
 ```
 **Note**: Using `--set-upstream` is the same thing as using `-u` in the sections above.
 Actually, `-u` is short-hand for `--set-upstream`.

 **Note**: A PR from your branch to the master branch is a request to have your code merged with the master branch.
-When your code is merged delete your branch.
+You can delete your branch when your code/changes are merged.

 To delete a branch use `git branch -d branch_name`.
 If you get this error when trying to delete a branch:

-> error: The branch 'branch-name' is not fully merged.
+> error: The branch `branch-name` is not fully merged.
-> If you are sure you want to delete it, run 'git branch -D branch-name'.
+> If you are sure you want to delete it, run `git branch -D branch-name`.

 It's probably because something in your local branch has not actually made it to the remote repository.
-To find out what commits have not been merged from your source branch to a target branch try:
+To find out what commits have not been merged from your source branch to a target branch run:

 ```
 git log branch_name --not main